 Top 15 Destinations Worth Exploring in the Land of the Free

-No matter where you go in the United States, you’ll find opportunities to enjoy the unique history, culture and natural landscapes that make up the foundation of this great country.
+No matter where you go which of the best places to visit in the USA you go to, you’ll find opportunities to enjoy the unique history, culture and natural landscapes that make up the foundation of this great country.
 If you’re looking for ideas on where to visit next (or on your first trip), pull up your favorite travel booking site and take a look at our list of the best places to visit in the USA.

 Grand Canyon National Park, AZ

-With 4.5 million visitors a year, there’s no question that Grand Canyon National Park ranks as one of the best vacation spots in the US.
+With 4.5 million visitors a year, there’s no question that Grand Canyon National Park ranks as one of the best places to visit in the USA.
 Just standing at the edge of the South Rim can be life-changing as you look out over millions of years of history, formed into massive colorful layers of rock.

 Aside from taking a guided or self-guided tour along the rims, there are donkey rides into the canyon, helicopter flybys and jeep safaris.
 Plenty of lodge-style accommodations are available in the area, but for a cheaper, more immersive option, try camping at the bottom of the canyon.

 Before you leave, be sure to visit Grand Canyon Village, home to the historic El Tovar Hotel where you can dine with a view of the canyon at sunset.